frenchie68/Z79Forth/HW/README.txt

 available at https://github.com/frenchie68/Z79Forth.
 Kicad schematics are also provided over there.

+Project status:

+- Working wire wrapped prototype.
+- CPV has supplied working PCB design files for Kicad 6.
-Project status: working wire wrapped prototype.
-A kit version is underway.
-A PCB implementation is being worked on.
-The software itself is believed to be performing according to specifications.
-There are no known bugs at this time.
+- A kit version of this board now is commercially available.
+- The software itself is believed to be performing according to specifications.
+  There are no known user visible bugs at this time.